EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - preserve the associations among some attributes, e.g., association (_Illness_, _DoB_) should be preserved to explore the link between a speciﬁc illness and the age of patients;
 - **afﬁnity matrix** for representing the advantage of having pairs of attributes in the same fragment.

-Goal:
-- determine a correct fragmentation with maximum afﬁnity (sum of fragments afﬁnity computed as the sum of the afﬁnity of the different pairs of attributes in the fragment) $\to$ NP-hard problem (**minimum hitting set problem**).
+The goal is todetermine a correct fragmentation with maximum afﬁnity (sum of fragments afﬁnity computed as the sum of the afﬁnity of the different pairs of attributes in the fragment) $\to$ NP-hard problem (**minimum hitting set problem**).

-Basic idea of the heuristic:
-- iteratively combine fragments that have the highest afﬁnity and do not violate any conﬁdentiality constraint.
+The basic idea of the heuristic is to iteratively combine fragments that have the highest afﬁnity and do not violate any conﬁdentiality constraint.

 An example of maximum afﬁnity.